RISE-Dependable-Transport-Systems/SUFI/ReadMe.md

 - matplotlib

 ## IMPORTANT NOTES
-1. Before running the experiment make sure that the ".net", ".rou", ".settings", and ".config.sumocfg" files are in the same directory.
-Also creat two folders with names "output" and "outputG" so some of the output data will be stored in these folders.
+1. Before running the experiment make sure that the ".net", ".rou", ".settings", and ".config.sumocfg" files are in the same directory with the Python run file.
+Also create two folders with names "output" and "outputG" so some of the output data will be stored in these folders.

 2. mmm